thephez/docs-core/docs/reference/p2p-network-instantsend-messages.md

 *Added in protocol version 70214 of Dash Core*

 The [`clsig` message](../reference/p2p-network-instantsend-messages.md#clsig) is used to indicate a successful ChainLock for the designated [block height](../resources/glossary.md#block-height).
-The Chainlock ensures that no other [blocks](../resources/glossary.md#block) can replace the one with the indicated block hash.
+The Chainlock ensures that no other {term}`blocks` can replace the one with the indicated block hash.
 This determination is made by agreement of a [Long-Living Masternode Quorum](../resources/glossary.md#long-living-masternode-quorum) (LLMQ) which creates the BLS signature in the message.

 Once a [`clsig` message](../reference/p2p-network-instantsend-messages.md#clsig) is received, clients must reject any other blocks for the indicated block height as described in [DIP8 (ChainLocks)](https://github.com/dashpay/dips/blob/master/dip-0008.md).
 This increases security by preventing reorganization of a block with a ChainLock (and all blocks below it).